fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LinestringTagging.md

 **Note:** All tags are always lowercase.

-In general there are three different context in which Linestrings are used: As Lanelet/Area boundary, as a Symbol on the road or as traffic sign/light.
+In general there are three different context in which linestrings are used: As lanelet/area boundary, as a Symbol on the road or as traffic sign/light.

 ## As Lane Boundary
 Tagging linestrings as lane boundary correctly is important, because Lanelet2 uses the type to determine possible lane changes.
-If Lanelet2 can not determine the type, Lanelet2 will assume that lane changes are not possible.
+If Lanelet2 cannot determine the type, Lanelet2 will assume that lane changes are not possible.
 Here is a list of the most important ones:

 | **type** | **subtype** | **description** | **lane change?** |
 |----------|-------------|-----------------|------------------|